yobazy/festify-2.0/README.md

 # Festify
 ## IMPORTANT
-This is an extension of a project completed in my Web Dev bootcamp.
+This is an rebuild/updgrade of a project completed in my Web Dev bootcamp.
 That version can be viewed [here](https://github.com/youthbazzy/festify).
+Festify 2.0 is completely rewritten and redesigned since that version.

 ## Overview
 Festify is a festival companion react app that allows users to view and save playlists which are generated based on each days festival events.